simple-robot/simbot-component-telegram/README.md

 the implementation of events and the bots listening and interaction with events.

-The Telegram Component can be used as a low-level API dependency, The lightweight Telegram event scheduling framework uses, It is also possible to quickly develop a powerful Telegram Bot based on the simbot core library!
+The Telegram Component can be used as a low-level API dependency, The lightweight Telegram event scheduling framework or SDK uses, It is also possible to quickly develop a powerful Telegram Bot based on the simbot core library!

 - Based on [`Kotlin`](https://kotlinlang.org/) and [KMP][KMP], and provide friendly Java API.